 1. Organize a dog walk-a-thon.

-A charity 5k race or walk-a-thon fundraiser is a common way to raise revenue for a cause while enjoying an outdoor activity.
+A charity 5K race or walk-a-thon fundraiser is a common way to raise revenue for a cause while engaging community members with an outdoor activity.
 Generally, how it works is that participants gather donation pledges from family and friends for their commitment to participate in the race.
 For example, supporters may donate $5 for each mile walked.

-A dog walk follows the same basic principles as a standard walk-a-thon, except you get Fido involved.
+A dog walk-a-thon follows the same basic principles as a standard walk-a-thon, except participants’ pups get involved, too!
 Of course, participants are more than welcome to join in even without a four-legged walking companion.

 2. Start a matching gift program.

-This fundraising idea requires more financial support from your business, but it’s a powerful way to display your commitment to philanthropy.
+This animal fundraising idea requires more financial support from your business, but it’s a powerful way to display your commitment to animal advocacy, support charities in your community, and engage your employees.

-By starting a matching gift program, you pledge to match employee gifts to nonprofit organizations.
+By starting a matching gift program, you pledge to match employee gifts to nonprofit organizations and charitable missions, such as animal shelters.
 You can either match gifts at any registered 501(c)(3) nonprofit or opt to only match gifts for animal-related organizations for a more focused impact.

-If you decide to do this, just make sure you widely publicize the program among your employees.
+If you decide to do this, make sure you widely publicize the program among your employees.
 Oftentimes, eligible matching gift requests are never submitted because employees simply aren’t aware of the programs.
-As the Crowd101 guide to matching gifts describes, somewhere between $4 and $7 billion in matching gift revenue is left on the table every year.
+As the Crowd101 guide to matching gifts describes, somewhere between $4 and $7 billion in matching gift revenue is left unclaimed every year.

 3. Host a dog wash fundraiser.

-As you can probably guess, a dog wash fundraiser mimics the classic car wash.
-You can set up plenty of tubs and soap outside your building for a more casual approach, or simply open your doors for the day.
+As you might’ve guessed, a dog wash fundraiser mimics the classic car wash fundraiser.
+You can set up plenty of tubs and soap outside your building for a more casual approach, or simply open your pet business’s doors for the day and scrub down pups at your grooming stations.

-Then, you’ll either set a price for a wash (with some proceeds going to charity, or course) or ask for visitors to donate what they are able.
+Then, you’ll either set a price for a wash (with some proceeds going to charity, of course) or ask for visitors to donate what they are able to.
 Since you’re staffing the wash with your expert grooming team, people will be willing to pay premium prices, especially when they know the funds are going to a good cause like a local shelter.

-If you’re starting a dog grooming business or adding new grooming services to your kennel or daycare, this could be a great way to spread the word about your launch.
+If you’re starting a dog grooming business or adding new grooming services to your kennel or doggy daycare, this pet fundraising idea could be a great way to spread the word about your launch.
 Pet owners in the area will be able to see your handiwork in action, and you’ll start building a positive reputation as a generous member of the community.

 4. Create a sponsor-a-pet donation campaign.